 12. Finland has a thriving heavy metal music scene – some would say it’s the best in the world.
 Finns love heavy metal so much, there is even a Dinosaur heavy metal band for children, helping them learn the lessons of staying in school, drinking milk and, of course, eating cookies.

-13. With 188,000 lakes, Finland has the highest water to land mass ratio of all the countries in the world.
+13. Another one of those fun facts about Finland is that with 188,000 lakes, Finland has the highest water to landmass ratio of all the countries in the world.

 14. Finland is an incredibly green country, with over 70% of its land being forests.